SantiQ0905/SantiQ0905/README.md

 ---

 Thanks for stopping by 🤍
-If you’re into robotics, embedded systems, aviation tech, or storytelling, you’re definitely in the right place.
+If you’re into **robotics, embedded systems, avionics, or cinematic storytelling**, you’re in the right place.